Derby and Burton services

 Derby and Burton services was built to provide new facilities where the A38 and A50 cross, but until 2017 it hadn't been a great commercial success.

-Catering: KFC Drive Thru, Costa Express, Krispy Kreme, Banger Bros
+Catering: KFC Drive Thru, Costa Express, Deli by Shell

-First two hours free for all vehicles, after which all vehicles must pay £15.
+First 2 hours free for all vehicles, after which all vehicles must pay £15.

 Trivia and History

-The official name of this service area was Derby with Burton - it seemed that Extra had learned from all the trouble at Blackburn with Darwen - but it is now known as Derby & Burton.
+The official name of this service area was Derby with Burton - it seemed that Extra had learned from all the trouble at Blackburn with Darwen - but it is now known as Derby and Burton.
+In planning, it had been called Willington Roadside Service Area.

-Following the collapse of Extra's parent company Swayfields, the trunk road service area estate passed to its creditor Lloyds TSB who then sold the liability to Deutsche Postbank.
+When Extra's parent company Swayfields fell into administration, these services passed to their creditors Lloyds TSB, who subsequently sold this liability to Deutsche Postbank.
 Since January 2011, the services have been managed on Deutsche Postbank's behalf by Quadrant Estates who intended to create profit by selling the current outlets.

-The early planning referred to it as Willington Roadside Service Area, and had separate buildings for two food units.
+The early planning documents showed separate buildings for two food units.
 By 2005, the plans still had an additional diner in a separate building, and space for this can be seen next to the motel.

-As of 2014, those outdoor buildings still haven't materialised, but banners outside claimed they were coming.
-Meanwhile, the Starbucks became a Hamiltons and sits next to a unit which is still unused.
+As of 2014, those outdoor buildings still hadn't materialised, but banners outside claimed they were coming.

 In April 2017, it was revealed there was a problem with the design of the proposed building and a new version, compromising of four units to be leased out, was being worked on.